- Quickstarts

 * assembling phoenix_hello-0.1.0 on MIX_ENV=prod

-* using config/releases.exs to configure the release at runtime
+* using config/runtime.exs to configure the release at runtime

 * skipping elixir.bat for windows (bin/elixir.bat not found in the Elixir installation)